How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 The DTC side is healthy, the wholesale side is bleeding orders to a custom portal that drifts from the ERP, and Shopify Plus B2B Edition has closed enough of the Adobe gap to be worth the migration.
 The pod ships customer accounts mapped to company hierarchies, per-company catalogs and price lists, quote workflow on a custom app, punchout via cXML or OCI, net-terms via draft orders plus a finance approval gate, and ERP-driven SKU and price sync.

 The brand is fine, the platform is fine, the funnel is leaking at every step.
-The pod runs a two-week audit (PSI, CrUX field data, Baymard checklist, session replays), retires the LCP regressions caused by render-blocking app embeds, replaces the third-party tag pile with a budgeted tag manager, rebuilds the leaking checkout step, and only then starts an A/B test plan that will produce stable enough numbers to learn from.
+The pod runs a two-week audit (PSI, CrUX field data with INP since it became a Core Web Vital in March 2024, Baymard checklist, session replays), retires the LCP regressions caused by render-blocking app embeds, replaces the third-party tag pile with a budgeted tag manager, fixes the long INP tasks coming from over-eager analytics, rebuilds the leaking checkout step, and only then starts an A/B test plan that will produce stable enough numbers to learn from.

 Black Friday / Cyber Monday runbook engagement